mpsajulga/thoughts/README.md

 #thoughts

-These are my thoughts.

 I've been mulling over a
 perfect place to place my thoughts.
 A shout in the void.
-A whish in the wind.
+A whisper in the wind.
 Where only I could hear it.
 Or maybe others could also if they are on the
 right: